jhu-information-security-institute/NwSec/applications/inetutils/README.md

 auth [success=ok new_authtok_reqd=ok ignore=ignore user_unknown=bad default=die] pam_securetty.so
 </code></pre>
 1. `$ sudo systemctl restart inetutils-inetd`
+1. to confirm that telnetd is listening on port 23, use `$ netcat -a`

 ## inetd controls and queries telnetd status
 * sudo systemctl start inetutils-inetd